-Not applicable
+Not applicable.

 The resources are estimated as accurately as possible.
 These numbers may fluctuate if more loans are awarded or paid off early, which would increase program income.
-It also assumes that our entitlement amount remains the same over the course of the Five-Year Consolidated Plan cycle, which we understand may increase or decrease as well.
-The funding for goals may need to be adjusted in future Annual Action Plans as the City goes through its community participation and Action Plan processes and see what the priority needs are each year.
+We had originally assumed that our entitlement amount would remain the same over the course of the Five-Year Consolidated Plan cycle, with the understanding that it may increase or decrease as well.
+However, as noted in the narrative section of the priority table, we now are not assuming the availability of CDBG funding beyond PY 2018.
+Should CDBG funding for subsequent years be restored, the funding for goals will need to be adjusted in future Annual Action Plans as the City goes through its community participation and Action Plan processes and determines what the priority needs are each year.